 2008 was as significant a year from a demographic perspective as it was from a financial one.
 In 2008 the world’s age dependency ratio — the number of people who are either younger than 15 or older than 65, relative to the number of people aged 15-65 — reached its lowest point.
 From a peak of approximately 77 in 1967, the ratio fell to a floor of 54 in 2008, a level it has remained at every year in the decade since.
 This low is not likely to be surpassed.
-The UN predicts that the ratio will rise again during the generation ahead, albeit at a far more gradual pace.
+The UN predicts that the ratio will rise gradually during the generation ahead, as more Baby Boomers turn 65 and birthrates keep falling worldwide.

 The age dependency ratio is a useful, though obviously imperfect, measure of economic potential.
 The larger a country’s dependency ratio, the heavier the economic burden (to put it crudely) its working-age population may need to bear.
 The country with the highest such ratio in the world, Niger, with a ratio of 112, has a burden 1.12 times as heavy as those who bear it.
 The country with the lowest dependency, South Korea, with a ratio of 38, has a burden that is only about a third as heavy as those who carry it.
 The Gulf Arab kingdoms have even lower ratios than that (the UAE’s is just 18!), but only because they have so many temporary foreign workers.